jsfiddle/togetherjs/doc/protocol.md

     {doc:DOCNAME, follow:false}

-> Stop following a document.
-No more ops will be sent to the client.
-Note that the client may still get ops from the server that were sent before the server received the unfollow command.
+Stop following a document.
+No more operations will be sent to the client.
+Note that the client may still receive ops from the server that were sent before the server received the unfollow command.

-#### Request a document snapshot
+### Request a document snapshot

 Client: